bstein2379/M5StickC-Plus-Nixie-clock/README.md

 ### Future Functionality (WIP)
++ Add a selectable configuration parameter for 12 or 24 hour clock
 + Add the date in nixie digits
 + Source additional nixie digits and symbols to implement other ideas (TBD)